zype/zype.github.io/api_docs/videos.md

 Use this endpoint when a list of videos is required.

-Examples: retrieve a list of recent videos (e.g., Netflix / Hulu homepages), a list of videos in the same category, or a list of videos from a certain date.
+Examples: retrieve a list of recent videos, a list of videos from a specific category, or a list of videos from a certain date.

 ```
 // List Recent Videos